xtekky/TikTok-Web-Reverse/README.md

+(not finished)
-making this public as I saw a lot of skids and it is getting annoying. do not skid this pure python bogus algorithm, give credits guys
+making this public as I saw a lot of skids and it is getting annoying.
+do not skid this pure python bogus algorithm, give credits guys